 Q: I am involved in a custody dispute, and a judge has awarded custody of my children to someone else.
 Can you help me?

 A: Generally, disputes between you and another person over the custody of your children is a private dispute, rather than a violation of your civil liberties by the government.
 If you disagree with a decision that a judge has made, the judge has not necessarily violated your civil liberties: your recourse is to appeal the judge's decision.

 In any case, you should feel free to contact us, but you should understand that our work has a narrow focus on law reform.

 Q: The State has started court proceedings to terminate my parental rights.
 Can you help me?

 A: If you meet certain eligibility guidelines, you may be entitled to a court-appointed attorney; you should contact the nearest Defender General's office and inquire.
 If you do not meet eligibility guidelines, you may wish to hire a private attorney.
-See below for an explanation of how to locate a Vermont attorney.

 Q: I am representing myself in family court.
 Is there any information online about how to do that?

-A: The Vermont judiciary has placed answers to commonly asked family court questions online here.
+A: The Vermont judiciary has provided answers to commonly asked family court questions online here.
 It has also launched a website that can help you fill out common family court forms, like those used to start a divorce, and those used in parentage disputes.

 Voting and Elected Officials

 Q: How do I register to vote here in Vermont?